GED Frequently Asked Questions

 - When will I get my test results?

 You will receive your test results in 2-3 weeks after you have taken the test.
 Your results will be posted on our online transcript webpage.
-You will receive a score report and HSE certificate by mail if you qualify.
+You will receive a score report and GED certificate by mail if you qualify.